I don't own these characters; Disney does. Well, except for Cali. She's mine.

 "Can't believe she's doing this shit at five in the morning," Shego grumbled, scratching the top of her head and messing up her hair even more so than before.

-"How did she know we have Cali anyway?
-Maybe she's just here causing regular trouble," Kim said.
+"How did she know we have Cali, anyway?
+Maybe she's just here causing regular trouble," Kim said, not that DNAmy usually made house calls.

 "I don't care!
 It's five in the morning!
 We went to bed four hours ago!"
-Shego complained.
+Shego complained with a scowl.
 They were supposed to be having a lazy Sunday, which was not supposed to start for another five hours!

 The redhead could not dispute that.
-They hit the street in time to see the gorilla—or moose—hit the building again.
-Added to that, what appeared to be an elephant mixed with a rhino was ramming another end of the building.
+They hit the street in time to see the gorilla — or moose — hit the building again.
+Added to that, what appeared to be an elephant mixed with a rhino rammed another end of the building.
 They were not really getting anywhere, but it was still annoying.

 "Come on out, Amy.
 We know it's you!"
 Kim called since the villainess was nowhere in sight.